radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 Next week, when we return to *Harrison v Carswell* for a second reading of the case, I will try to convince you that this question of who has the better or more persuasive arguments is not really an important question — or at least, it is not the *most* important question about *Harrison* — at this stage of your legal education.
 Rather than focusing on whether one or the other set of reasons are good or bad from a legal (or any other) standpoint, I will ask you to focus on the question of *how* the legal reasoning in *Harrison* actually works in practice.

 Here is another way of posing this challenge for you to think about before Week 2.
 In spite of everything the judges in *Harrison* seem to disagree about, they actually agree about a great many things.
-Justices Laskin and Dickson share a tremendous amount in common when it comes to the underlying *structure* and *style* of their arguments.
-Our first task is to describe this underlying structure.
+Justices Laskin and Dickson share a tremendous amount in common when it comes to the underlying *structure* and *style* of their arguments.[^stein2018] Our first task is to describe this underlying structure.
 Only once you have come to appreciate what the judges share in common can you begin to grapple with the consequences of their different points of view.

 ## Check-out ##